 Curcumin is the most practical supplement to include in any nutritional program for preventing or treating Alzheimer’s disease.
-It is a must for any nutritional program for stopping the progression of the new diagnostic category, mild cognitive impairment, also known as pre-Alzheimer’s disease.
-There is also good evidence that curcumin at least slows down the progression of full-blown Alzheimer’s disease, but it is always better to use curcumin as a preventive rather than as a treatment.
+It is a must for any nutritional program for stopping the progression of the new diagnostic category, mild cognitive impairment, also known as pre-Alzheimer’s disease. at least slows down the progression of full-blown Alzheimer’s disease, but it is always better to use curcumin as a preventive rather than as a treatment.

 If you have not been dealing with Alzheimer’s disease in your life or the life of a loved one very long, the new terminology for the different phases of the disease is probably unfamiliar.
 It is important to know the distinctions because different natural health practices support brain health at different stages of the disease.
 Let’s start with the new vocabulary of Alzheimer’s disease, preclinical Alzheimer’s disease, and mild cognitive impairment, confusingly but commonly termed “pre-Alzheimer’s disease”.